rbaran7/node_randomizer/README.md

 3. Run: <code>npm install</code> and wait for the dependencies to download

-4. Out of the box the json file wil be populated with 1000 random data points for name, alias, nationality, age, characteristics, and other.
+4. Out of the box the json file wil be populated with 1000 random data points for name, username, country, age, description, and email.
 If you would like a different number or type of random values make changes in the random.js file (use the random-data-fixture npm page for more information about options).

 5. Enjoy your randomized json file.